breki/breki/git.md

 - `git branch`: displays a list of checked out branches and which is the active branch
 - `git checkout -b <branch>`: creates a new branch and switches to it
 - `git checkout <branch>`: switches to a different branch
+- `git checkout -- *`: discard all changes in the working directory
-- `git commit -m "<message>`: commits the changes, using the specified commit message
+- `git commit -m "<message>"`: commits the changes, using the specified commit message
-- `git.exe push "origin" <branch>`: pushes the branch changes to the remote repo
+- `git push "origin" <branch>`: pushes the branch changes to the remote repo
 - `git reset --hard origin/<branch_name>`: resets the branch, undoing all local changes.
 The `--hard` option changes all the files in your working tree to match the files in `origin/branch`